 Next up in the list of places to visit in Gokul Govardhan is Govardhan Hill.

 The 21 km-long circumambulation of Govardhan Parvat starts from the right side of the Daan Ghati temple.
-We didn’t come with the idea to orbit but still went a few hundred meters in the circumambulation area.
+We didn’t intend to but still went a few hundred meters in the circumambulation area.

-I sensed a different feeling inside the devotees here; even the young age children appeared full of zeal to do the circumambulation.
-Milk, Dandavat, and Sohni Seva circumambulation are some of the circumambulations which devotees perform here.
+I sensed a different feeling inside the devotees here; even the young children appeared full of zeal to do the circumambulation.
+Milk, Dandavat, and Sohni Seva circumambulation are some of the circumambulations that devotees perform here.

 To facilitate the parikrama or circumambulation, you will find many carts of fruits, shoes, breakfast water, and shops all along the way.

-The unique thing that appeared to me is that shops were selling loose coins and Parle-G biscuits in bundles for devotees.
+The unique thing that appeared to me was that shops sold loose coins and Parle-G biscuits in bundles for devotees.
 You might also see some street vendors selling green grass, perhaps to serve the cows you meet during the circumambulation.

-The Govardhan Hill is 21 feet high, but the width is greater.
+The Govardhan Hill is 21 feet high and has a significant width.
 You will see devotees worshiping stones from place to place here.
-Every single stone here is considered to be the landscape of Radha-Krishna.
+Every single stone here is the landscape of Radha-Krishna.